p32929/use-megamind/README.md

 ### Example 3: Async function call on a button click

-> callRighAway: Whether the async function should be called on component mount ( Default: true )
+> callRightAway: Whether the async function should be called on component mount ( Default: true )

 ```
 "use client"